Dri-m/deploy_agent_Dri-m/README.md

 It also:
 - Lets you interactively update the attendance warning/failure
-- Gracefully handles interruptions (Ctrl+C) by archiving the in-progress work
+- Handles interruptions (Ctrl+C) by archiving the in-progress work
-- Performs a health check to confirm the environment is okay
+- Performs a health check to confirm the environment is working

 ## How to run the script